Philadelphia metropolitan area: Geography and population

-U.S. government agencies have reached various definitions of the Delaware Valley and the Greater Philadelphia Area.
+U.S. government agencies have reached various definitions of metropolitan Philadelphia.
 The Office of Management and Budget (OMB) defines metropolitan statistical area (MSAs), which are regions with relatively high population densities at their cores and close economic ties throughout their respective areas.
 MSAs are further combined into combined statistical areas (CSAs), reflecting commuting patterns.
 Neither is a formal administrative division.